mirkobozzetto/google-authjs-tutorial/README.md

 ![alt text](image.png)

-After, you need to create to create a new porject
+After, you need to create to create a new project

 ![alt text](image-1.png)